alexcarlton/bristol-to-toronto/DESIGN_DOCUMENT.md

 - `listMultipleCalendarEvents(...)` API Function - a helper that calls `listCalendarEvents(...)` multiple times for an array of passed calendar ids.
 - `useFetchCalendars()` - Custom Hook - uses the API Functions to fetch the calendar data, and returns any errors.

+#### Global State

+React provides enough state management functionality to not require using Redux.
+That said, the ecosystem around Redux is so developed that on a larger project it may be a smarter move to use it!

+As this project is a small example, I have built up the global state using Reacts built in tooling:

+- `useContext` for storing global state
+- `useReducer` for handling actions

 ### `<Layout />`

 The `<Layout />` component provides the top level layout for the application, and is made up of `<Layout.Header />` and `<Layout.Body />` .